Vizzuality/map-design-studio-demo/README.md

 map-design-studio-demo
 ==============================

-This repository serves as a hub for developing a versatile platform where designers can effortlessly create and style vector and raster map layers.
+This repository serves as the API for a versatile platform where designers can effortlessly create and style vector and raster map layers.

 --------